Accommodation · Last updated 2 June 2026

 La Linea Gibraltar

-Beaches 2 long sandy beaches Small rocky beaches
+Beaches Long sandy beaches (Poniente, La Atunara) Small, rocky beaches

-Getting to Gibraltar 5 to 20 min walk Already there
+Getting to Gibraltar 5-25 min walk (hotel-dependent) Already there

 What Can Kids Do in La Linea?

-Beyond the beaches (which will keep younger kids busy for days), La Linea has a few family-friendly options:
+Beyond the beaches, which will keep younger children busy for days, the area has several easy family-friendly options:

-• Playa de Poniente: Long flat beach, shallow water, perfect for kids.
-Chiringuitos (beach bars) serve food and drinks so parents can relax
+• Playa de Poniente: Around 800m of flat, shallow beach.
+Beach bars (chiringuitos) serve food and drinks throughout the day so parents can relax

-• Day trip to Tarifa: 30 minutes by car.
-Whale watching trips leave from the port and are unforgettable for kids
+• Day trip to Tarifa: Around 45 minutes by car.
+Whale-watching trips leave from the port and are a standout experience for children

 Best Time for Families to Visit

 April to June is ideal.
-The weather is warm (22 to 28 degrees) but not the brutal heat of July and August.
-Hotel prices are lower, beaches are emptier, and the border crossing is faster because cruise ship season has not peaked yet.
+Temperatures sit around 22 to 28 degrees, hotel prices are lower, beaches are quieter, and the border crossing moves faster before peak cruise ship season.

-July and August work too, but expect 35+ degree heat, packed beaches, and higher prices.
-Spanish families are on holiday and La Linea gets busy.
+July and August work too, but expect 35-plus degree heat, busier beaches, and higher rates.
+Spanish families fill La Linea during these months and the town has a lively summer feel.

 September is an underrated pick.
-Still warm, prices drop, kids are back in Spanish schools so beaches clear out.
+Still genuinely warm, prices drop noticeably, and the beaches clear once Spanish schools resume.

 Frequently Asked Questions